James4Ever0/notes/Automatic CMCC network switching.md

 kali, could you use some network card for sniffing while connecting to existing network? or could you automate the sniffing so that we don't get bored?

-could you extract some login default patterns?
+could you extract some login default patterns/filters?

 for macos and linux: